 John Doe qualifies for a $2,000 minimum tax credit.
 A tax credit is dollar-for-dollar reduction in John Doe’s tax bill.

-However, John Doe also declared bankruptcy, which resulted in his company discharging $1,500 of his credit card debt.
+However, John Doe also declared bankruptcy, which resulted in his credit card company discharging $1,500 of his credit card debt.
 Although this means that John Doe no longer owes the $1,500, his tax credit is reduced by that amount.

-Other scenarios include reducing the basis (that is, the purchase price for tax purposes) by the amount of the forgiven debt, which would a larger taxable gain occurs when the property is sold.
+Other scenarios include reducing the basis (that is, the purchase price for tax purposes) by the amount of the forgiven debt, which would mean a larger taxable gain occurs when the property is sold.